spotify/luigi/doc/configuration.rst

   missing_data=20
   task_failed=30
   scheduling_error=35
+  unknown_reason=38
   unhandled_exception=40

 unhandled_exception
   For internal Luigi errors.
-Defaults to 4, since this type of error probably will not recover over time. missing_data
+Defaults to 4, since this type of error probably will not recover over time. unknown_reason
+  For when a task has not completed for unknown reasons. missing_data
   For when an :py:class:`~luigi.task.ExternalTask` is not complete, and this caused the worker to give up.
 As an alternative to fiddling with this, see